ChausseBenjamin/friffle-vim/README.md

 Still a work in progress...

 ## Inspiration

 I'm a huge fan of the [nord theme](nordtheme.com) for its relaxing color palette.
 I'm also a fan of green themes such as homebrew on macOS for their hommage to older days of computing.
 I wanted to try and bring the smoothness of the nord theme to a theme which relied on green as it's base.
+I wanted my theme to feel cohesive with my vim statusbar.
+Thus I also made a quite simple vim lightline theme to complement friffle.

 I have often found that Nord had some colors which were to similar to one another and made syntax highlighting confusing at times.
 This is why I tried my best to make all the  colors distinguishable from one another without being too agressive.
 Behold, friffle-vim.

 ## Installation